Josh Dury is a recognised Landscape and Astrophotographer based in Somerset, UK with a vision to connect his audience with the night-sky.

 His passion for Astronomy began at the age of seven-years old, where he was inspired by science-fiction films and programs including: BBC’s The Sky at Night and Stargazing Live.
-He developed his interest through Photography and during his education this evolved into Filmmaking.
+He developed his interest through Photography, which during his education was aspired towards Filmmaking.

-For his final project at Bristol UWE, he became more aware of the impacts of light pollution on the natural world.
-This is when he produced and directed the short film, "Back to the Light” (click here) - to raise public awareness of its impact to astronomers, wildlife conservation and human health.
-This allowed him to work with local dark-sky organisations, including, Campaign for Dark Skies (CfDS), The Starlit Skies Alliance and Campaign to Protect Rural England (CPRE).
-In July 2019, he graduated with First-Class Honours.
+For his final university project at Bristol UWE, he became more aware of the impacts of light pollution on the natural world.
+This is when he produced and directed the short film, "Back to the Light" (2019) (click here) In July 2019, Josh graduated with First-Class Honours.

-He previously worked as a Production Runner on BBC’s The Sky at Night at Television Centre in London.
+He was previously a Production Runner on BBC’s The Sky at Night at Television Centre in London.
 He worked on series 798 for X4 episodes with x4 Production Runner broadcast credits.

-Links to recent work can be found in both the 'Showreel' and 'Portfolios' links above.
+Links to recent work can be found in Portfolio tab above.

 ACKNOWLEDGEMENTS: (Please click on links below to view)